BitskiCo/bitski-ios/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You'll need to add your client id and redirect url to `AppDelegate`.

 ## Requirements